walid-hajhussien/manage-emplyees-web/README.md

 ### Prerequisites

-you need to install the live server on your machin as below :
+you need to install the live server on your machine as below :

 ```
 npm install live-server